• Skip to primary navigation

 15. Clean Your Screens

 As much as we like to believe we will get everyone to turn off their screens and tune into family on our vacation, that’s likely not going to be the reality.
-We’ll all be looking at screens at least some of time, which means the screens are going to be full of fingerprints.
+We’ll all be looking at screens at least some of the time, which means the screens are going to be full of fingerprints.
 Use the dryer sheets to wipe those fingerprints away.

 Do you pack dryer sheets when you travel?
 Tell us how you use them.